jbhanuchai/datasaurus-visualization/README.md

 ## **Features**
 - **Brushing Interaction:** Users can **select** data points by **clicking and dragging** over the **Dino Plot**.
-- **Linking Across Scatterplots:** Selected points are **highlighted across eight additional scatterplots**, allowing for easy comparison.
+- **Linking Across Scatterplots:** Selected points are **highlighted across 8 additional scatterplots**, allowing for easy comparison.
 - **Dynamic Bar Chart Updates:** The **Bar Chart updates in real-time**, reflecting **mean and standard deviation** for selected points.
 - **Selection Reset:** Clicking **outside the scatterplot resets** the selection, restoring all points to **black** and resetting the **Bar Chart**.
 - **Consistent Axis Scaling:** Ensures all scatterplots use **the same x and y range**, making comparisons across datasets accurate.